chaturvedishagun21-ctrl/langchain_legal_doc_assistant/README.md

 🧱 Portable + Easy to Deploy

--No complex backend — just Streamlit + Qdrant.
+- No complex backend — just Streamlit + Qdrant.